SteamClientHomebrew/Millennium/README.md

 ## TODO

+Settins menu is not loaded on any other language other than English

+## TODO

-use 100% nlohmann::json instead of rapidJson because its slower and its buggy
+~use 100% nlohmann::json instead of rapidJson because its slower and its buggy~

 ## Authors